Employment Law Insights: the March 24 and April 3 Ontario Orders for the Closure of all Non-Essential Workplaces

 Employers should follow the Ontario mandatory business closure Order to ensure worker safety, help fight the curve and avoid liability.

-All individuals can stay up to date on the Ontario government mandatory order for the closure of non-essential business by following the Ontario government newsroom here, our law group coronavirus resource centre or our parent firm, Monkhouse Law.
+All individuals can stay up to date on the Ontario government mandatory order for the closure of non-essential business by following the Ontario government newsroom here.